History of self-driving cars: 2016

+The autonomous driving technology company Argo AI was co-founded in November 2016 by Bryan Salesky and Peter Rander, formerly of the Google and Uber automated driving programs.
+Primarily backed by Ford Motor Co. ($1 billon in 2017) and the Volkswagen Group ($2.6 billion in 2020), the company built software, hardware, maps, and cloud-support infrastructure.
+Argo claimed its technology would deliver Level 4-capable Self-Driving Systems (SDS) for autonomous driving (AV) vehicles.

+2017

 On June 4, 2017, Audi stated that its new A8 would be fully self-driving for speeds up to 60 km/h using its Audi AI.
 Contrary to other cars, the driver would not have to do safety checks such as touching the steering wheel every 15 seconds to use this feature.
-The Audi A8 would therefore be the first production car to reach level 3 autonomous driving, meaning that the driver could safely turn their attention away from driving tasks, e.g. the driver can text or watch a movie.
+The Audi A8 would therefore be the first production car to reach Level 3 autonomous driving, meaning that the driver could safely turn their attention away from driving tasks, e.g. the driver can text or watch a movie.
 Audi would also be the first manufacturer to use a 3D LIDAR system in addition to cameras and ultrasonic sensors for their AI.
-This level 3 functionality was never implemented, and in April 2020 Audi announced that the system was not going to be activated.
+This Level 3 functionality was never implemented, and in April 2020 Audi announced that the system was not going to be activated.